dulcetravassos/trust-game-fmri-analysis/code/README.txt

 Bridges the FSL outputs back to the SPM environment.
 It automatically unzips the FSL-generated *.nii.gz files (rfmap_rads* and ura*) into standard .nii files.
 Additionally, it generates BIDS-compliant JSON sidecars for both the fieldmaps and the new unwarped functional images.
 For the functional data, it reads the original 'ra*.json' metadata and appends the appropriate Distortion Correction tags and information.

+--------------------------------------------- s06_coregistration ---------------------------------------------
+Matches the anatomical image to the mean functional image.
+This script is "Estimate Only" and, therefore, does not create a new 'r*' anatomical file, but updates the header of the existing T1w image.
+This avoids an extra interpolation and preserves the high resolution of the anatomical image for subsequent steps.
+This script also updates the JSON sidecar for the T1w file.